crs268/ADA-Application/README.md

 ◆ Managed daily and monthly business taxes

 Comfort Keepers of Flagstaff — Flagstaff, AZ
-Comfort Care Provider/Scheduler, 2009-2011
+**Comfort Care Provider/Scheduler**, 2009-2011
-Providers of in-home care to help maintain independent living
+*Providers of in-home care to help maintain independent living*
 >◆ Create schedules for a staff of more than 50 using custom scheduling software
 ◆ Served as primary caregiver for clients with disabilities
 ◆ Managed multi-line telephone for Comfort Keepers headquarters
 ◆ Monitored well being of clients and kept care-team members apprised of client condition

 Seattle Pacific University- Lingua Arts and Literary Journal — Seattle, WA
-Editor-In-Chief, 2002-2005
+**Editor-In-Chief**, 2002-2005
->◆ University Arts and Literary Journal
+*University Arts and Literary Journal*
-◆ Self-taught Adobe InDesign to create Lingua layout
+>◆ Self-taught Adobe InDesign to create Lingua layout
 ◆ Wrote and designed HTML newsletter
 ◆ Supervised team of editors during meetings and event planning
 ◆ Cultivated and directed a strong volunteer base

 Seattle Department of Neighborhoods — Seattle, WA
-Administrative Assistant, 2002-2005
+**Administrative Assistant**, 2002-2005
->◆ Liaison between city government and citizens
+*Liaison between city government and citizens*
-◆ Created HTML newsletter
+>◆ Created HTML newsletter
 ◆ Analyzed data from city research and created reports for meetings
 ◆ Organized neighborhood support for park builds and local events